Privacy Policy

 Support and feedback.
 When you contact support, we collect your email, the content of your message, and any attachments.

-Apple Sign-In.
-If you choose to sign in with Apple, you authorize Apple to share with us your Apple user ID, email address (or a private relay email if you choose), and name.
+Apple Sign-In (with the iOS app).
+If you choose to sign in with Apple when our iOS app is available, you authorize Apple to share with us your Apple user ID, email address (or a private relay email if you choose), and name.
 You control what Apple shares via your Apple ID settings.
 We do not receive information about your other Apple activity.

 3.3 Information Collected Automatically